What You Need to Know About Drug Called “Poppers”

 From Heart Medication to Abused Drug

-Originally, “poppers” became popular (no pun intended) in the 1960s, when amyl nitrate was initially sold as a form of medication for heart patients.
-Ultimately, the name “popper” stems from the fact that people originally had to break open capsules to release the medication, resulting in a “snapping” or “popping” sound.
-Although it is rarely used to treat heart problems nowadays, poppers are notoriously cheap and, as a result, are frequently abused.
+Originally, “poppers” became popular (no pun intended) in the 1960s, when amyl nitrate was initially sold as a drug for heart patients.
+Ultimately, the name “popper” stems from the fact that people originally had to break open capsules to release the medication.
+This Resulting in a “snapping” or “popping” sound.
+Although it is rarely used to treat heart problems nowadays, poppers are notoriously cheap.
+As a result, are frequently abused.
 Popular in clubs and parties, these drugs are often used as substitutes to other hardcore substances like LSD or ecstasy.

 Insane Emotional and Physical Rush

-Consider poppers a combination of methamphetamine and ecstasy, in terms of the drugs’ ability to warp physical and emotional sensations.
-Poppers are a form of vasodilators, meaning they open up blood vessels and decrease blood pressure, resulting in a wave of dizziness and wooziness.
-Likewise, these drugs will also stimulate tachycardia (rapid heartbeat) and can induce particularly disturbing bouts of sexual activity and libido.
+Poppers are considered a combination of methamphetamine and ecstasy.
+Especially in terms of the drugs’ ability to warp physical and emotional sensations.
+Poppers are a form of vasodilators, meaning they open up blood vessels and decrease blood pressure.
+This results in a wave of dizziness and wooziness.
+Likewise, these drugs will also stimulate tachycardia (rapid heartbeat).
+They can also induce particularly disturbing bouts of sexual activity and libido.